 - All therapeutic regimes should be tailored to the individual and any pre-existing conditions.

 - This is particularly true for elderly patients where the use of aggressive treatment regimes may put the patient more at risk than the disease itself.

 - As the disease may last some considerable time, all patients should be monitored until they are off all treatment and are in complete remission.

-Recommendations have been made by the British Association of Dermatologists for the treatment of bullous pemphigoid (BP).
+Recommendations have been made by the British Association of Dermatologists for the treatment of BP.
 These have been supplemented with information and advice from more recent papers and reviews:

 - The effectiveness of adding plasma exchange or azathioprine to corticosteroids, and combination treatment with tetracycline and nicotinamide has not yet been adequately established.

 Oral steroid is effective in 60-90% of patients within 1-4 weeks.
-Attempts to withdraw treatment should be made at 2-4 weekly intervals.
-Most patients need treatment for between 6 months to 4 years.
+Attempts to withdraw treatment should be made at 2- to 4-weekly intervals.
+Most patients need treatment for between six months to four years.
 Many have long-term remission of the disease afterwards.

 Several other therapies have been studied with respect to their usefulness in the treatment of BP:

-- Dapsone and sulphonamides: there is some evidence to suggest that dapsone and the sulphonamides might have an effect on BP.
+- Dapsone and sulfonamides: there is some evidence to suggest that dapsone and the sulfonamides might have an effect on BP.
 However, their side-effect profile is not encouraging, and these treatments should be reserved for those patients in whom other agents have been ineffective or are contra-indicated.